kittenlogic/unsupervised-pleasures/_posts/2020-12-30-ultimate-fantasy-040.md

 ---
 layout: post
 title: Ultimate Fantasy 40 Fuck Me
-description: GPT-2 model trained on a corpus of queer theatre
-summary: GPT-2 model trained on a corpus of queer theatre
+description: If I could have one wish come true today, it would be that you would fuck me.
+summary: If I could have one wish come true today, it would be that you would fuck me.
 tags: [erotic, sex, queer, GPT-2, RunwayML]
 ---

 Let me begin by telling you my ultimate fantasy.

 If I could have one wish come true today, it would be that you would fuck me.
 Please.

 I don't believe you.
 I am so very wrong.